TeeworldsFun/teeworlds-bMod-nheir-/Readme.md

 # Bot Mod for Teeworlds
 This is a server mod of Teeworlds that bring bots in Vanilla gameplay.

+## Branch simu
+This branch is not playable.
+I removed network server from the main loop so it's not possible to connect as usual.
+Note that the econ server is still in place but is not tested yet.

+It allows to run simulation 80x time faster than real time while recording demos playable in the teeworlds client.

+I made this to eventually run some kind of genetics or unsupervised learning on some aspects of the AI.

 ## Settings

 |Command |  Description | Default|